GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 is aimed for developers who wish to leverage GMT in their own applications.
 We have completely revamped the code base so that high-level GMT functionality is now accessible via GMT "modules".
-These are high-level functions named after their corresponding programs (.e.g., ``GMT_grdimage``) that contains all of the functionality of that program within the function.
+These are high-level functions named after their corresponding programs (e.g., ``GMT_grdimage``) that contains all of the functionality of that program within the function.
 While currently callable from C/C++ only, we are making progress on the Matlab interface modules as well and will soon start on the Python version.
-Developers should consult the `GMT API <GMT_API.html>`_ Documentation for more details.
+Developers should consult the :doc:`GMT API <GMT_API>` Documentation for more details.

 Most of the GMT default parameters have changed names in order to group parameters into logical groups and to use more consistent naming,